 - Most Thais eat with a spoon in the right hand and fork in the left.
 Push food onto the spoon with your fork.
 Chopsticks are typically provided just for noodles or a few other select dishes.

-- Don’t eat food that has touched the table or any other unclean surface.
+- Bacteria is faster than you!
+Don’t eat food that has touched the table or any other unclean surface.
+The “three second rule” doesn’t actually work anywhere, including Thailand.

 - When choosing a restaurant, always look for a high volume of business.
 Busy places typically have fresher ingredients — that means less chance of getting a stomach problem.